If you are applying for the part-time course or from outside the UK/EU, click apply now.

 View our student galleries.

-Explore realist approaches to photography, from social documentary to architectural photography and learn to make black and white photographs using film cameras and working in a chemical darkroom.
+Explore realist approaches to photography, from social documentary to landscape photography and learn black and white film processing and printing.

-Take a look at the historical development of different genres within photography by looking at portraiture, landscape, still life, advertising, fashion, documentary, architecture, photo-montage and art.
+Take a look at the historical development of different areas within photography by looking at portraiture, landscape, still life, advertising, fashion, documentary, architecture, photo-montage and art.

 Think differently about the photographic print in a module divided into two sections.
 Consider the digital print and how to make a high-quality digital photographic print, and get an introduction to a range of alternative print processes.